R&D Tax Relief

 Software expenditure (Data & Cloud Computing Costs (including data storage, hardware facilities, operating systems, software platforms and the purchase costs of data sets) will also be included on or after financial years beginning on or after 1st April 2023).

-It is possible to claim both grants and R&D tax credits, and our Grants Vs Tax Credits article highlights the recent changes in their relationship.
+It is possible to claim both grants and R&D tax reliefs, and our Grants Vs Tax Credits article highlights the recent changes in their relationship.
 However, there are numerous factors that determine what you can and cannot claim, so it’s best to consult an expert who can assess your specific innovation and its unique circumstances.

 The below expenditure relates to qualifying R&D tax credit project costs.